Yejashi/obsidianNotes/Research/LLNL Project/Objectives.md

 - Succeeded
 - Failed

+What needs to be tracked:
+- Transformations attempted
+	- This includes all optimization attempts (i.e loop unrolling, inlining, dead code elimination, etc)
+- Transformations Failed
+	- This should happen when a transformation is skipped or doesn't apply (i.e a loop is not unrolled for `x` reason.)
+- Transformation Succeeded
+	- This happens when a particular transformation successfully modifies the IR.

 ### What is needed to achieve this?
 This project doesn't directly fit into the usual categories of transformation or analysis passes.